Ried im Innkreis: Local companies

 In the industrial sector, Ried is home to the world-famous ski factory, Fischer, FACC (Fischer Advanced Composites Components AG), which builds parts for aeroplanes, Team 7 producing organic furniture, and the company Wintersteiger, a specialist in high-technology plant construction and engineering.

 Ried was previously home to two breweries, keeping up the long history of beers in the Innviertel.
 The Kellerbrauerei was the oldest private brewery in Austria, founded in 1446, but ceased trading in 2013.
 The Riederbrauerei, founded in 1536, continues to produce beer and soft drinks to this day.

 Culture

 Schwanthaler family

 The roots of the Schwanthaler family of sculptors are in Ried.
 In 1632, Hans Schwabenthaler, later Schwanthaler, came to Ried, and the family's factory was there until 1838.
-His son, Thomas Schwanthaler, made the high altar and the sculpture of the Group on the Mount of Olives in the town church of Ried.
+His son, Thomas Schwanthaler, made the high altar and the Mount of Olives sculptural group in the town church of Ried.
 Several sculptures of the family are preserved in many churches of Upper Austria and in the Innviertler Volkskundehaus (folklore museum).